-The findings, published in the Journal of Allergy and Clinical Immunology on Sept.19, suggest that early life allergen exposure may have a preventive effect on children who were at a high risk of developing asthma.
+The findings, published in the Journal of Allergy and Clinical Immunology in September 2017, suggest that early life allergen exposure may have a preventive effect on children who were at a high risk of developing asthma.

 “If we can develop strategies to prevent asthma before it develops, we will help alleviate the burden this disease places on millions of people, as well as on their families and communities,” said Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (NIAID), which funded the research.
 An estimated 6.2 million U.S. children have asthma.